Nkhotakota Wildlife Reserve: History

-In 2017, African Parks received $65 million from the Wyss Foundation to support management efforts of Nkhotakota and other national parks, including Liwonde, Majete, and Rwanda's Akagera National Park, among others.
+In 2017, African Parks received $65 million from the Wyss Foundation to support management efforts of Nkhotakota and other national parks, including Liwonde, Majete, and Rwanda's Akagera National Park.

 Geography and topography

 Nkhotakota is an 1,800-square-kilometre (700 square miles), wildlife reserve located near Lake Malawi, in the Great Rift Valley.
 It borders the Kasungu District, Mzimba District, Nkhotakota, and Ntchisi District.

 The reserve extends from the edge of the escarpment above the Great Rift Valley at 1638 m, down to the narrow plain beside Lake Malawi at 500 to 600 m.
 The terrain is rugged and wild, with the rough slopes and ridges being much dissected by rivers and gorges.
 The land slopes from west to east, and is carved by three major rivers leading to Lake Malawi.

 Flora and Fauna

 Nkhotakota features dambos (wetlands) and large areas of miombo woodland with Brachystegia trees and long grasses.
 There are some dense stands of forest alongside the rivers and a 44 ha patch of mid-altitude rainforest on Chipata Mountain.

 Poaching in recent decades reduced the elephant population from 1,500 to fewer than 100 in 2015.
 Other large mammals such as the common eland, the waterbuck, the southern reedbuck and the hippopotamus have also declined in numbers.
 However, after African Parks gained management of the reserve in 2015, more than 520 elephants and 2,000 other animals (including over 100 buffalo) were moved from Liwonde National Park and Majete Wildlife Reserve to Nkhotakota between July 2016 and August 2017, with another 813 animals moved in 2022 (including 15 hippo, a first for African Parks).
 The park is also home to antelope, baboons, leopards, and warthogs.
 In 2015, The Maravi Post said that Nkhotakota had the potential to restore locally extinct black rhinoceros, cheetah, lion, and African wild dog populations.
 In 2019, camera traps recorded the presence of roan antelope and honey badger in the park; both species were thought to be locally extinct.
 The reserve is the only location in Malawi where the rufous trident bat is found.

 Some 280 species of bird have been recorded in the reserve and there are likely to be considerably more than this figure.
 They vary in size from tiny iridescent kingfishers to large martial eagles.
 The Taita falcon has been recorded twice near the escarpment and may breed there.
 Other bird species include the olive-headed weaver, the Böhm's bee-eater, the Arnot's chat, the Anchieta's sunbird, the Böhm's flycatcher, the miombo wren-warbler, the Souza's shrike, the Chapin's apalis, the miombo rock thrush, the miombo scrub robin and the miombo double-collared sunbird.

 Since 2005, the protected area is considered a Lion Conservation Unit.